Starting your own art journal and want to know what basic art journal supplies you need to get you started?

 Needles and thread

-You can sew into your art journal!
-It’s a good idea to use a needle that is thick enough to easily penetrate paper or cardboard.
+You can sew it into your art journal!
+It’s good to easily use a thick needle to penetrate paper or cardboard.

-Stick or sew fabric scraps onto the pages of your art journal or use them to cover it.
+Pick up some fabric scraps from the craft store if you don’t have any lying around.
+Stick or sew them onto the pages of your art journal or use them to cover it.

-When you start an art journal it’s a good idea to look around the house (or office) for interesting old materials and paper which you can use in your art journal pages.
+When you start art journaling, it’s good to look around the house (or office) for interesting old materials and paper that you can use in your art journal pages.

 Where else do you find ephemera?

-Visit your local library or book store and see if they have any old materials lying around that may be headed for the recycling bin.
+Visit your local library, craft stores, or book stores and see if they have any old materials lying around that may be headed for the recycling bin.

 Collect whatever material sparks your imagination!